 Now draw a parallel line 5/8″ below that for your seam allowance.

 Cut along that second (dotted) line.
 The top half is your new Front Bodice Pattern.

 Place your back bodice pattern down upside down and line up the side seam with the front side seam starting at the underarm.
 Mark the spot where the front bodice ends.

-Again, square out a line from the center front, extending over to your mark on the side seam.
-You are connecting to your side seam mark, but you want to keep the line perpendicular the center front.
+Again, square out a line from the centre front, extending over to your mark on the side seam.
+You are connecting to your side seam mark, but you want to keep the line perpendicular to the centre front.

 Cut out along that line, and now you have your new front and back bodice patterns.

 For the skirt or peplum pattern, you will literally need two rectangles.